AcarardaX1/Project4Customer_Automation/README.md

 Main and Main_1 are the ones which runs the main tasks,

-logManager, CustomerManager and Customer_Manager actualizes the operations and printing missions.
+logger, logManager, CustomerManager and Customer_Manager actualizes the operations and printing missions.

 Utilizer is the editor form for overall of the code.
 It is indicated as of "static" form to be remained modificable.